SimonDanisch/OpenGL.jl/README.md

 This is essentially useless without adding the GLUT or SDL packages!!!
 (The SDL and GLUT packages include this package by default.)

-This package is intended to be a fully fledged Julia (http://www.julialang.org) interface to the OpenGL implementation on your machine.

 NOTE: It is recommended that you use the proprietary drivers for your graphics card.
 Open-source drivers produce poor performance and have caused X11 to crash before.

+This package is intended to be a fully fledged Julia (http://www.julialang.org) interface to the OpenGL implementation on your machine.
+At the moment, a good deal of OpenGL 1.x and some GLU functionality is enabled.
+OpenGL 2.x, 3.x, and 4.x functionality should be available soon.

 Many OpenGL functions are working, but many (specifically those that expect arrays) are still not fully implemented.
 (You can edit the method signatures